NetApp/trident/docs/dag/kubernetes/frequently_asked_questions.rst

 How do we specify thin or thick provisioning through Trident?
 -------------------------------------------------------------

 The ONTAP drivers support either thin or thick provisioning.
 E-series only support thick provisioning.
-Solidfire only supports thin provisioning.
+Element OS backends only support thin provisioning.

 The ONTAP drivers default to thin provisioning.
 If thick provisioning is desired, you may configure either the backend definition file or the `StorageClass`.
 If both are configured, the StorageClass takes precedence.
 Configure the following for ONTAP: